JarlTuxen/2-semester-gitbook/topics/sessions.md

 }
 ```

-Lets disect what happens here:
+Lets examine what happens here:

 There are 3 endpoints